 I am a leader in community-engaged learning.
-My teaching has won numerous awards, including UCSD’s Distinguished Teaching Award, Changemaker Fellowship, and honors for “breaking out of the classroom” and promoting opportunities for Latinx students.
+My teaching has won numerous awards, including UCSD’s Distinguished Teaching Award, Changemaker Faculty Fellowship, and honors for “breaking out of the classroom” and promoting opportunities for Latinx students.

-I direct the Mexican Migration Field Research Program (MMFRP), a comprehensive year-long practicum in which undergraduate and graduate students do on-the-ground research in migrant communities on both sides of the US-Mexico border.
-Latinx students make up over 90% of participants in the program, which gives them unique opportunities not only to conduct empirical research on pressing problems in migrant communities but also to synthesize and present their results to high-level lawmakers in Mexico and California.
+I direct the Mexican Migration Field Research Program (MMFRP), a comprehensive year-long practicum in which undergraduate and graduate students do original, on-the-ground research in migrant communities on both sides of the US-Mexico border.
+Latinx students make up more than 90% of participants in the program.
+Participating gives them unique opportunities not only to conduct empirical research on pressing problems in migrant communities but also to synthesize and present their results to high-level lawmakers and advocacy organizations in Mexico and California.

 - UCSD Outstanding Mentor Award, Academic Enrichment Programs